Kolaru/NormalModes.jl/README.md

 \mathcal{H} = \sum_i \frac{-\hbar^2}{2 m_i} \frac{\partial^2}{\partial x_i^2} + {\rm \bf x}^T {\rm \bf H} {\rm \bf x},
 $$

 where $m_i$ is the mass of dimension $i$[^mass].
-Now this is the Hamiltionian of a set of coupled harmonic oscillator, and we will change basis to rewrite it as a system of *uncoupled* harmonic oscillators that all have mass 1[^simplify].
+Now this is the Hamiltionian of a set of coupled harmonic oscillator, and we will change basis to rewrite it as a system of *uncoupled* harmonic oscillators.

 We introduce the diagonal mass weighting matrix ${\rm \bf M}$ with ${\rm \bf M}_{ii} = m_i^{-\frac{1}{2}}$.
 We do an eigendecomposition of the weighted Hermitian $\rm \bf M H M$ as